-bridge- a structure between abutments that spans a physical obstacle such as a road, river, or railroad tracks.
+bridge- A structure between abutments that spans a physical obstacle such as a road, river, or railroad tracks.

-British thermal unit (BTU)- A unit of heat energy defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
-One Btu equals approximately 778.169 foot-pounds, 1.055 056 kilojoules or 0.293 071 watt hour.
+British thermal unit (BTU)- A unit of heat energy defined as the amount of heat required to raise the temperature of 1 pound of water by 1 degree Fahrenheit.
+One Btu equals approximately 778.169 foot-pounds, 1.055 056 kilojoules, or 0.293 071 watt-hours.